-We come here today for the fifth annual observance established by the Catholic Bishops of the United States called the "Fortnight for Freedom."
-This year's Fortnight began officially began yesterday on June 21st and continues until July 4th, when we celebrate our nation's "Independence Day."
+Today at this Mass we note the fifth annual observance established by the Catholic Bishops of the United States called the "Fortnight for Freedom."
+This year's Fortnight began officially began on June 21st and continues until July 4th, when we celebrate our nation's "Independence Day."
 The theme for this year's Fortnight for Freedom is "Witnesses to Freedom."
 This two-week period is a time when our liturgical calendar in the Catholic Church celebrates a series of great martyrs who gave witness to religious freedom by remaining faithful in the face of persecution by political power-St. Thomas More and St. John Fisher, St. John the Baptist, SS.
 Peter and Paul, and the First Martyrs of the Church of Rome.

-Saints Thomas More and John Fisher, whose feast day is today, fit precisely this year's theme: "Witnesses to Freedom."
+Saints Thomas More and John Fisher fit precisely this year's theme: "Witnesses to Freedom."
 For their refusal to assent to King Henry VIII's divorce of Catherine of Aragon, the widow of his brother, and Henry's marriage to Anne Boleyn, as well as their refusal to sign the Oath of Supremacy accepting Henry as head of the Church of England, both were martyred in 1535; they were beheaded nine days apart.